merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ‣ **Internet:** Maybe

 {:.notice}
-Too lazy?
-Just download the resulting {% include ARTIFACT name="structure-db" %}: `wget FIXME` FIXME this will not work unless they also use the wget CONTIGS.db due to hash mismatch

-{:.notice}
 If you don't have internet, you'll need an offline database built ahead of time that you can generate with {% include PROGRAM name="anvi-setup-pdb-database" %} (which will itself require internet).

 </div>